davidbarone/Dbarone.Net.Mapper/README.md

-- If the SourceType or DestinationType have not been registered, a second check is made in the TypeConverters registry.
-If a source + destination TypeConverter match is found, then
+- If the SourceType or TargetType have not been registered, a second check is made in the TypeConverters registry.
+If a source + target TypeConverter match is found, then
--  both SourceType and DestinationType have been registered in the configuration.
+-  both SourceType and TargetType have been registered in the configuration.
 - If the SourceType is not registered, then the system checks for a registration in the Type Converters.
-If a registration is found, then objects will be 'converted' to the destination type.
+If a registration is found, then objects will be 'converted' to the target type.
 The following types can be mapped:
 - Value Types
   - Built-in value types (e.g. int, float)